byusti/gchess/README.md

 print fen as board to console\

 ## TODO
-My goal is to match the feature set of [binbo](https://github.com/DOBRO/binbo).
+My goal is to match the interface of [binbo](https://github.com/DOBRO/binbo).